GinaDepalma/www.ginadepalmaphotos.com/This is the definitive version of the instruction prompt.md

 Hello.
 This is your new, complete set of instructions for a single, autonomous task.
-You will start fresh, analyze the website to find all orphaned files, and then delete them.
+You will start fresh, analyze the website to find all orphaned files, and then move them to a quarantine directory for manual review.

 This process is designed to be **resumable**.
 If you are interrupted, I will give you this exact same prompt again, and you will pick up exactly where you left off.
 You will achieve this by using files on disk to store your state.